 Myth – With Covid-19 going on, how will I be able to study abroad?

-Fact: – Covid-19 has had a major impact on study abroad, but with the recent developments there have been relaxations given of which few things are still mandatory like – Mask compulsory, Vaccination Certificate, Insurance policies etc.
+Fact: – COVID-19 has had a major impact on studying abroad, but with the recent developments there have been relaxations given of which few things are still mandatory like – Mask compulsory, Vaccination Certificate, Insurance policies, etc.

-The list of myths and facts are never ending, but it is always better to read and check the information available on the university websites.
+The list of myths and facts is never-ending, but it is always better to read and check the information available on the university websites.
 It is very important to know the facts, instead of believing the myth blindly and taking decisions with half knowledge.